JiriHoffmann/react-native-clusterer/README.md

 If you are looking for a JS drag-and-drop replacement to speed up point clustering, you should be aware of some caveats:

-- Currently supported Point properties are `null`, `boolean`, `number`, `string`.
-The rest will be discarded when the supercluster is created.
-If you need to store other properties you can always turn them into a JSON.
 - Missing `Map/reduce` functionality.

 # useClusterer